devlin-barbarino-wedding/devlin-barbarino-wedding/accommodation.md

 __October is a busy time of year in California wine country.
 We _highly_ recommend that you book accommodation as soon as possible if you will be attending the wedding.
 See below for hotel options and suggestions.__

-__We are planning to offer a shuttle service from the Best Western Dry Creek Inn in Healdsburg and the Super 8 in Cloverdale (you will not need to be staying in these hotels to use the shuttle).
-Please fill out the survey on the right, as this will help us adjust shuttle locations and sizes accordingly.__
+__We are planning to offer a shuttle service Healdsburg and Cloverdale.
+Please fill out the survey on the right, as this will help us adjust shuttle locations and sizes.__

-Please be aware that almost everywhere in wine country requires a two-night minimum stay (i.e. Friday and Saturday nights).
-If you are interested in staying only Saturday night, the Super 8 in Cloverdale offers one-night stays in clean and comfortable accommodations.
+Be aware that almost everywhere in wine country requires a two-night minimum stay.
+If you are interested in staying only Saturday night, the Super 8 in Cloverdale offers one-night stays.

-If you plan on staying overnight in the area, the Barbarino family will be hosting a casual drop-in Sunday brunch in Geyserville following the wedding.
-All are welcome to stop by; further information will be provided in the formal invitations.

 ---